Home » Archive » Bond with Your Teenager Through These Fun Board Games

 Board games are not only fun, but they also have many benefits for teens.
 For example, budgeting games can teach children financial literacy.
 Some of the benefits of playing board games are:

-• Reducing screen time and exposure to harmful blue light.
+• Reducing screen time, exposure to harmful blue light, and the risks of video game addiction

 • Creating connections with friends and family and fostering social skills such as communication, cooperation, and empathy.